1760 - Austro-Russian campaign in Silesia

 On August 5, Saltykov marched from Militsch to Kolcharka (unidentified location).

-On August 6, Prince Henri encamped under the guns of Breslau.
+On August 6, Prince Heinrich encamped under the guns of Breslau.
 The same day, Loudon retired to Sacwitz (unidentified location).
 Still the same day, Saltykov reached Gossweigeldorf (unidentified location) some 8 km from Breslau.
 Tchernichev advanced to Leubus (present-day Lubiąż) with the vanguard.
 Finding no bridge to cross the Oder and receiving no information about Loudon's Army, Tchernichev retired to Auras (present-day Uraz).

 On August 7, Loudon continued his retreat, reaching Striegau (present-day Strzegom).

 On August 8, Saltykov finally arrived at Hundsfeld (present-day Psie Pole) in the Breslau Country, on the opposite side of the Oder.
-He found Prince Henri advanced guard (5 bns, 15 sqns) entrenched there under the command of General Platen.
+He found Prince Heinrich advanced guard (5 bns, 15 sqns) entrenched there under the command of General Platen.
 No Russian was able to get within 8 km of Breslau.
 Saltykov, not finding any Austrian force in the area, gradually retired.

 Prussian Main Army enter Silesia